 Apply for College accommodation (if you are starting a new course, as a member of Fitzwilliam College).
 Rooms can only be allocated once the form has been returned.

 There is a large variation between each room in size, shape and facilities provided and each house or staircase has its own character.
-Most of our College houses are converted from existing family homes and will therefore have both large and much smaller rooms in the same house.
-On the main site we have bedrooms created from what were once offices, others that have had bathroom facilities added, and some that remain as designed in the mid 20th century.
+Some of our College houses are converted from existing family homes and others purpose built, but all have both large and much smaller rooms in the same house.
+Rooms on the main site also vary in size and we offer both standard and own-shower rooms.

 Choice of rooms is focussed on size and facilities offered rather than exact location.
 The houses are described below to give an idea of what to expect.
 The provision of furniture and kitchen facilities is the same for all rooms.